Q. What route options are there?

 A. King/Queen of the Mountain is the title given to the best climber (for both men and women) for the 50 and 100 mile rides.
 Times will be posted after the event and the KOM/QOM winners will be announced at the end of the ride at the finish line.

 Q. Where can I find results for the Half-Century and Century?

 A. Results for the Time Trial and KOM/QOM can be found here.

 Q. Where do I check in and pick-up my rider registration packet?

-A. Check-in begins and registration packets will be available for pick-up starting Friday, October 13th from 5:00 to 7:30pm next to El Torito (NOTE CHANGE) in the Riverside Plaza.
-You may also check-in and pick-up your registration packet on Saturday morning, October 14th.
+A. Check-in begins and registration packets will be available for pick-up starting Friday, October 5th from 5:00 to 7:00pm in front of the Regal Theaters in the Riverside Plaza.
+You may also check-in and pick-up your registration packet on Saturday morning, October 6th.
 If you do need to check-in on Saturday morning, go to the registration area in front of the Regal Theaters in the Riverside Plaza between 6:00am-8:45am.
 All riders for all ride routes can meet up at the finish line by El Torito after their rides for the post ride expo, beer garden and entertainment.